Home » Insiders Guides » Insider’s Guide to the London Dungeon

 5. Stay Ahead at the London Dungeon

-With up to 45 people per tour, visibility can be restricted, particularly for those with young children, as you move around the attraction.
+With up to 45 people per tour, visibility can be restricted on peak days, particularly for those with young children.
 With this in mind, try stay at the front of the tour as you move between the set tales to secure both a good vantage point that also allows you to hear everything that is going on too.

 6. The London Dungeon; Young Children